MKTG611 - MARKETING MANAGEMENT (Course Syllabus)

 DESIGN THINKING - A HUMAN-CENTERED APPROACH TO INNOVATION: In this hands-on experiential course, students will partner with a local start-up to apply design thinking steps taught throughout the course.
 Students will learn how to uncover deep consumer needs, effectively ideate, and create rapid prototypes to test their ideas with real customers.
 This class is well suited for those interested in careers in innovation or management consulting, marketing, product management, technology, or entrepreneurship.
 No prior experience or requirements are needed for this course.

 VISUAL MARKETING: As consumers, we are constantly exposed to advertisements and experience visual messages from product packages in stores, retail displays, and products already owned.
 In essence, visual marketing collateral is omnipresent and is an essential part of corporate visual identity, strategy, and communication.
 Some of this falls to creative graphic design, but advertising, design, and marketing can also be significantly enhanced by knowledge of how visual information and its presentation context can be optimized to deliver desirable and advantageous messages and experiences.
 This course will emphasize how to measure, interpret, and optimize visual marketing.
 This course will use lectures, discussions, exercises and a group project, to help students understand the underlying processes that influence our visual perception and visual cognition.
 Students will learn about the theoretical processes and models that influence, attention and visual fluency.
 Students will also be exposed to eye-tracking instruments that help measure eye movement.
 Finally, we will explore how visual stimuli can influence consumer memory, persuasion, and choice.
 We will examine practical applications in marketing, advertising, packaging, retail, and design contexts.

 Other Information: 0.5 c.u.
 One-half term.
 In-class exercises, team-based learning, discussions, and lectures.

 Prerequisites: MKTG 611 and MKTG 725.
-Students who do not fulfill the prerequisites should contact the instructor to be admitted.
 Completion of MKTG 725 or a background in retailing is preferred.